Relationship between haptotaxis and chemotaxis in cell dynamics: Approximations of integral kernels

 \section{Approximations of integral kernels}

-In this section, we show that a given kernel can be expressed as a linear combination of fundamental solutions.
-In particular, to investigate the relationship between \eqref{eq:AD} and \eqref{eq:ADtilde}, we require an approximation in $W^{1,1}(\Omega)$.
-The authors~\cite{murakawa_tanaka2024} provided such an approximation in the $C^{1}$ space, but it was restricted to one spatial dimension.
-However, a key advantage of our results in that context is that we not only provide a concrete method for determining the coefficients but also include an error estimate.
+In this section, we show that a given kernel can be {approximated by} a linear combination of the gradients of Green functions.
+In particular, to investigate the relationship between \eqref{eq:AD} and \eqref{eq:ADtilde}, we require an approximation {for the gradient of the integral kernel in $L^1(\Omega)$}.
+Murakawa and Tanaka~\cite{murakawa_tanaka2024} provided {an approximation of integral kernels} in the $C^{1}$ space, but it was restricted to one spatial dimension.
+However, a key advantage of their results in that context is that they not only provide a concrete method for determining the coefficients but also include an error estimate.

-Quite recently, Ishii and Tanaka~\cite{ishii_tanaka2025} derived $H^m$ approximations for $m \in \N$ of arbitrary radial integral kernels as linear sums of the Green functions in the whole space $\R^N$.
-Their result is summarized as follows.
-Define $k_j$ by
+{Here, we first show that the gradient of an arbitrary radial function can be approximated in $L^1(\R^N)$ by a linear combination of the gradients of the fundamental solutions, regardless of dimension.} Define $k_j$ by

 where $\mathcal{M}_{\nu}$ is the modified Bessel function of the second kind with the order $\nu$, namely,